MinglunZhu/intEdgAi_lsn4_excer/README.md

 ### Model
 The model I used is the pre-trained model `vehicle-detection-adas-binary-0001` from the OpenVINO model zoo, which is already converted to the OpenVINO intermediate representation.

+This model is not very good as you can see from its outputs - you have to set confidence threshold to really high in order to reduce misclassifications, but in return you also have fewer detected vehicles, so not all vehicles are detected.

 ### Parameters
 The program allows you to choose the input video, the confidence threshhold for detected vehicles, and the color of the bounding box.
 Use `-h` to see the parameter info.